typelevel/doobie/modules/docs/src/main/tut/docs/14-Managing-Connections.md

 ### About Threading

 Starting with version 0.6.0 **doobie** provides an asynchronous API that delegates blocking operations to dedicated execution contexts *if you use the provided `Transactor` implementations*.
-To construct any of the provided `Transactor[M]`s you need
+To construct any of the provided `Transactor[M]`s (other than `DriverManagerTransactor`) you need

 - `ContextShift[M]`, which provides a CPU-bound pool for **non-blocking operations**.
 This is typically backed by `ExecutionContext.global`.
 If you use `IOApp` and interpret into `IO` this will be available for free.
 - An `ExecutionContext` for **awaiting connection** to the database.
 Because there can be an unbounded number of connections awaiting database access this should be a **bounded** pool.